Christine Min Wotipka

 Christine Min Wotipka is Associate Professor (Teaching) of Education and (by courtesy) Sociology and Director of the Master’s Programs in International Comparative Education (ICE) and International Education Policy Analysis (IEPA) at the Stanford Graduate School of Education.

-Dr. Wotipka’s research centers around two main themes examined from cross-national and longitudinal approaches.
-One line of work seeks to understand how marginalized groups and topics have been incorporated into school textbooks.
-Another contributes to the comparative scholarship in gender, diversity, leadership, and higher education.
-Her articles have appeared in Social Forces, Sociology of Education, Gender & Society, American Journal of Education, AERA Open, Journal of LGBT Youth, Comparative Education Review, Compare, Comparative Education, and International Journal of Comparative Sociology.
+Dr. Wotipka’s research contributes to the comparative scholarship in gender, diversity, leadership, and higher education and has been supported by the National Science Foundation and the Spencer Foundation.
+Her articles have appeared in Social Forces, Sociology of Education, Sociological Forum, Gender & Society, American Journal of Education, AERA Open, Journal of LGBT Youth, Comparative Education Review, Compare, Comparative Education, International Journal of Comparative Sociology, International Sociology, and Globalisation, Societies and Education.

-Having served as co-Resident Fellow at EAST House since 2006, Dr. Wotipka co-founded the Education and Society Theme (EAST) House – a living-learning space for undergraduates interested in education research, policy, activism, and teaching – in 2010.
-Starting in the 2021–2022 academic year, EAST House is broadening its theme to become the Equity, Access, & Society Theme House.
+Having served as co-Resident Fellow at EAST House since 2006, Dr. Wotipka co-founded the Education and Society Theme (EAST) House—a living-learning space for undergraduates interested in education research, policy, activism, and teaching—in 2010.
+In 2021–2022, EAST House broadened its theme to become the Equity, Access, & Society Theme House.

-In addition to the applied research methods seminars she leads for her master’s students, Dr. Wotipka also teaches “Gender and Education in Global and Comparative Perspectives” and “Gender and Higher Education: National and International Perspectives,” which are cross-listed in Education; Sociology; and Feminist, Gender, and Sexuality Studies.
+In addition to the applied research methods seminars she leads for her master’s students, Dr. Wotipka also teaches “Gender and Education in Global and Comparative Perspectives” and “Gender and Higher Education: National and International Perspectives” -- courses cross-listed in Education, Sociology, and Feminist, Gender, and Sexuality Studies.

-From 2012-2016, Dr. Wotipka served as Director of the Program in Feminist, Gender, and Sexuality Studies at Stanford University.
-In 2019, she was elected to the Stanford Faculty Senate and after serving on the Committee on Committees, was a member of the Steering Committee in 2020-2021.
-Dr. Wotipka is affiliated with numerous programs and centers on campus, including Asian American Studies, Center for Comparative Studies in Race and Ethnicity, Center for South Asia, and the Public Policy Program.
+From 2012–2016, Dr. Wotipka served as Director of the Program in Feminist, Gender, and Sexuality Studies at Stanford University and currently serves on its Program Committee.
+Dr. Wotipka is affiliated with numerous programs and centers on campus, including Asian American Studies, the Center for Comparative Studies in Race and Ethnicity, the Center for South Asia, and the Public Policy Program.

 Projects